algolia/react-instantsearch/docgen/src/guide/Migration_guide_package_import.md

 - `react-instantsearch-dom`: contains the DOM specfic widgets and components
 - `react-instantsearch-native`: contains the React Native specfic widgets and components

 The `react-instantsearch-core` package is used internally by the two others.
 Most of the time you don't need to directly use this package.
-One use case for it usage is the creation of a new "binding".
+One use case for its usage is the creation of a new "binding".
 We only support [React DOM][react-website] and [React Native][react-native-website].
 But the core package is not tied to any rendering engine.
 It means that you can create your own binding for [React 360][react-360-website] for example.

-This split also allow to use the correct [`peerDependencies`](https://nodejs.org/en/blog/npm/peer-dependencies/) for each package.
+This split also allows to use the correct [`peerDependencies`](https://nodejs.org/en/blog/npm/peer-dependencies/) for each package.
 Previously it was not the case because the package was the target of both [React DOM][react-website] and [React Native][react-native-website].
-You can now have a clear vision about which version of React the package is dependant on:
+You can now have a clear vision about which version of React the package is dependent on:

-- `react-instantsearch-core`: peer dependant on `react ≥ 15.3.0 < 17`
+- `react-instantsearch-core`: has a peer dependency on `react ≥ 15.3.0 < 17`
-- `react-instantsearch-dom`: peer dependant on `react ≥ 15.3.0 < 17` and `react-dom ≥ 15.3.0 < 17`
+- `react-instantsearch-dom`: has a peer dependency on `react ≥ 15.3.0 < 17` and `react-dom ≥ 15.3.0 < 17`
-- `react-instantsearch-native`: peer dependant on `react ≥ 15.3.0 < 17` and `react-native ≥ 0.32.0`
+- `react-instantsearch-native`: has a peer dependency on `react ≥ 15.3.0 < 17` and `react-native ≥ 0.32.0`

 Like I previously said we tried to keep the package backward compatible.
 But we encourage all our users to update to the new package, the main reason is because with [Webpack](https://webpack.js.org) (≥ 4) the library is correctly tree shaken.
-Here is some metrics about the two different version:
+Here are some metrics about the two different versions:

 |    | **Create React App + Webpack 3** | **Webpack 4**
 | - | :---: | :---: |
 | `react-instantsearch/dom` (CJS) | 108 kB | 104 kB
 | `react-instantsearch-dom` (ESM) | 105 kB (-2.7%) | **87 kB (-16.3%)**

 > The sizes are after gzip.
-The sample application use: Configure, SearchBox, ClearRefinements, RefinementList, Hits, Custom Hits (with connectHits), Pagination.
+The sample application uses: Configure, SearchBox, ClearRefinements, RefinementList, Hits, Custom Hits (with connectHits), Pagination.

-The package `react-instantsearch` is deprecated for `react-instantsearch-dom` and `react-instantsearch-native`.
+The package `react-instantsearch` is deprecated in favor of `react-instantsearch-dom` and `react-instantsearch-native`.

 ## Migration for React DOM